-- 1 Open the Library palette and click the Symbols folder. - 2 The reinforcement symbol is to be available to all the users in your office: open the Office folder.
+- 1 Open the Library palette. - 2 All users in your office should be able to access this reinforcement symbol.
+Therefore, open the Office folder.

-- 3 Click New group at the bottom of the Library palette, enter Standard details for the name of the new group and press ENTER to confirm. - 4 Double-click the new Standard details group to open it and click New symbol at the bottom of the Library palette. - 5 Enter Door lintel for the name of the new symbol and press ENTER to confirm.
+- 3 Click New group at the bottom of the Library palette, enter Standard details for the name of the new group and press ENTER to confirm. - 4 Open the new Standard details group.
+At the bottom of the Library palette, point to Insert element and click Insert symbol. - 5 Select element(s) you want to save as a symbol fileOpen a selection rectangle around the reinforcement symbol and the reinforcement model.